 The downside to creating content that only emphasizes creativity and products is that it doesn’t necessarily answer a general question that visitors commonly search.
 That said, there is still an opportunity to spin service-related keywords into something that draws an audience.
 Example from Evolve: When leafing through the St. Louis Business Journal’s list of the top 150 largest privately held companies, we wondered how successful the websites of these brands were performing online.
 So we decided to find out.
-Our report presents several metrics of the top 100 companies’ sites, and throughout the document we link to the SEO Audit.
 Are customers searching “how do st louis’s top companies’ sites compare to each other?”
 No. Of course not.
 But because we decided to use our talents in a creative new way, we’ve been able to share this document with a pretty big audience.

 Informative and creative:

 When companies are able to validate the need to create this kind of content, they really understand what content marketing is all about.
 The brand is ultimately saying: Look, we know you’re searching for an answer.
 We’re here to educate you in a memorable way.
 For American Express, that meant creating an infographic about international trade.
 They”re not selling credit cards here; they are presenting information in an aesthetically pleasing, easy-to-digest way.
 And you know what?
 I’m sure they got a bunch of links from the ordeal, not to mention an increased respect from the audience that has searched for this information.